lucialand/lucia-docs/docs/essentials/eventHandling.md

 title: Event Handling
 ---

-You can attach event handlers to elements, limited to `.onevent` handler events using the `l-on` directive.
+You can attach event handlers to elements, limited to `.on<event>` handler events using the `l-on` directive.
+Some of these include `onclick`, `onkeypress`, and `onsubmit`.
+More details about events can be found [on MDN](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Event_handlers).

 ```html
 <div l-use="EventHandlers">